-- 1. Applications for one-year lecturers should be solicited from as wide a pool as possible to insure the best quality candidates.
+- 1. Applications for one-year lecturers should be solicited from as wide a pool as possible to ensure the best quality candidates.
 Where time permits, faculty should be solicited to aid in increasing the pool of applications.
 In a general faculty meeting during the spring semester the faculty will discuss the staffing needs of the department and form a One Year Faculty Search Committee.
 The search committee will write an ad based on the needs of the department for the following year.
 The committee will then review applications including possibly scheduling phone interviews.
 For each candidate in the pool, the committee will indicate whether they are qualified and acceptable for hire.
 In addition, the committee is encouraged to supply a ranked list of the most qualified candidates.
 The chair must consult with the committee if they make recommendations for hire that deviate from the ranked list.
 The chair may not recommend a candidate for hire unless the committee has deemed them qualified and acceptable for hire.

-2. Experienced adjuncts will be hired and scheduled by the chair as needed, with the - understanding that he or she will discuss the matter as appropriate and inform all department members of the proposed course(s) when drafts of the schedule are distributed.
-However, any full-time faculty member at any time prior to the signing of the contract may challenge any proposed adjunct and the chair's offer may be overturned by a majority vote of the department.
+2. Experienced adjuncts will be hired and scheduled by the chair as needed, with the - 2.
+Experienced adjuncts will be hired and scheduled by the chair as needed, with the understanding that he or she will discuss the matter as appropriate and inform all department members of the proposed course(s) when drafts of the schedule are distributed